-The application checklist guides the applicant through the application and verification process.
+The application checklist serves as a guide through the application and verification process.
 An applicant may collect all information required for the verification of the product and attach the relevant documents to their application.
 The table below summarises the DoC requirements for each criterion in the standard.

 Criterion No. Criterion Content Demonstration of Conformance See standard body for details Evidence Attached Complies Y/N or NA FIT FOR PURPO OSE CRITERIA 1.
-Standard Ca tegory Scope Criterion 1 Standard category scope Detailed description of the product(s); and CITICIIOII I Standard category scope Explanation of applicability to the scope of the standard 2.
-Fitness for p ourpose Donalis at a half and a second Mandatory: Detailed description of the product(s) as it relates to Australian (or other) standards; and Criterion 2 demonstrated fitness levels (only two DoCs required) Independent assessment or test reports confirming conformance to relevant Australian (or other) standard; or Report or case study demonstrating fitness for purpose Criterion 3 Product shall have 7/10 year commercial guarantee on the quality of the product Copy of warranty documentation provided to customers HEALTH CRITE RIA 3.
-Emissions Criterion 4 Plywood, Particle Board and MDF shall demonstrate a level below 1ppm (mg/L) (desiccator test method) or below 0.07ppm (chamber test method) Emissions for mattresses shall be "not detectable" A copy of test results by a certified laboratory using AS/NZS 2098.11, AS/NZS 4266.16 and JIS A 1460; or ASTM and E1333; OR Valid GREENGUARD Gold certificate; or Evidence of existing product equivalency to the WELL Building standard
+Standard Ca tegory Scope Criterion 1 Standard category scope Detailed description of the product(s); and Chenoni Standard Category Scope Explanation of applicability to the scope of the standard 2.
+Fitness for p ourpose Product shall meet or exceed Mandatory: Detailed description of the product(s) as it relates to Australian (or other) standards; and Criterion 2 applicable performance and safety Independent assessment or test reports confirming conformance to relevant Australian (or other) standard; or Report or case study demonstrating fitness for purpose Criterion 3 Applicable firmness requirements Independent assessment or test reports confirming conformance with Australian standard AS 8811.1:2013 or international firmness and/or safety standard, if applicable Criterion 4 Additional dimension requirements Description of product use specifications and corresponding dimensions.
+Proof of the product label showing dimensions specifications.
+Criterion 5 Additional safety requirements: product specifications Relevant evidence showing product marketing and label Criterion 6 Product shall have a minimum of 5 years warranty Copy of warranty documentation provided to customers HEALTH CRITERIA 3.
+Emissions